sradc/sradc.github.io/_posts/2023-09-25-reversal-curse.md

 > Maggie Grace<br>
 > Q: A parent of X is Bob Bill.
 Who is X?

+A few differences:
-Without dissecting it in great detail: it tells the model to guess, it only contains examples for the task at hand, it contains many more examples, and it uses the fill in X formulation.
+- it tells the model to guess
+- it only contains examples for the task at hand
+- it contains many more examples
+- it uses the fill in X formulation

 The first prompt I tried was this: